Trump had to be physically restrained from joining Jan. 6 mob, House panel told - NewsBreak

 “And they reminded me a couple of times that Trump does read transcripts and just keep that in mind as I proceed through my interviews with the committee.”

 The post Trump had to be physically restrained from joining Jan.
-6 mob, House panel told appeared first on Alaska Beacon .
+6 mob, House panel told appeared first on Minnesota Reformer .